lipemon1/match3game/README.md

 # this is Animal Crush

-Don't remember what is a Match 3 Game?, enter here and you remeber: [Match 3 Games](https://www.match3games.com)
+Don't remember what is a Match 3 Game?, enter here and you will remeber: [Match 3 Games](https://www.match3games.com)

 And nothing better to show you first than this pig bug getting out of control...